Linuxfabrik/monitoring-plugins/check-plugins/starface-backup-status/README.md

 ## States

-Triggers an alarm if the last backup is too long ago.
+* OK if the last backup was successful and its age is below the warning threshold.
+* WARN if the last backup age exceeds `--warning` (default: 24 hours).
+* WARN if the last backup failed.

-* Returns WARN or CRIT for the time difference to the start of the last backup
+* CRIT if the last backup age exceeds `--critical` (default: none).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics